Mirror-Knight/Project-3/README.md

         j = j + 1;
     }
 ```
 Here the actual simulation is ran.
 Outside the loop the main thing to note is the output file name will be whatever to input file name/initial data file name was + .csv at the end.
 So for instance, "data.csv" will be output as "dataNbody.csv".
+The actual output itself is non trivial however - a directory with the name `filename` is created, and the data is output as "dataNbody.csv.ccount" where `ccount` is an integer that tracks the index of the output data.
+For instance the 56th output with initial data file name data.csv would be written as "dataNbody.csv.55" ("dataNbody.csv.0" is the first).

 Within the loop, the primary functions that are run are `updateallacceleration` and `update` (both to be explained further below), which updates the positions, velocities and acclerations of all bodies at the current timestep.
 The `if(j == 100)` part is written in so that only every 100th iteration is output into a data file - this was done to minimize the amount of space taken in the computer and helps with the visualization, but the user can remove the `if` statement if they wish to output data at every single timestep, or change the value.
 Below the loop, the bounds are recalculated, and `datatree` is deleted and then remade. `datatree` is remade at every timestep to maximize the accuracy of the simulation, given that moving bodies would drastically alter the structure of a tree over time.